Shrey0561/Streaming-Smarter-Netflix-Content-Strategy-Retention-Signals-SQL-/README.md

 | Cast             | 825                   |

 **Observation:** Cleaning is essential even on high-profile public datasets.
-> *Overall Takeaway:* SQL-only exploration can uncover big insights into Netflix's content strategy, even without BI tools.
+> *Overall Takeaway:* These insights act as early indicators of what content categories are likely to support, engagement, and long-term platform retention.

 ## Case Study - Full Walkthrough
 Covers the SQL logic, insights, and recommendations behind each query block, and connects the outputs to real-world content strategy decisions Netflix might explore.